 And sure, you're probably thinking about a little beach weekender, but why not start in Queens.
-(Yes, we're
+(Yes, we're serious.)

-and Richie Boccato's dark, mysterious and gently priced Long Island City 1890's saloon Dutch Kills officially opens this Friday.
+Sasha Petraske and Richie Boccato's dark, mysterious and gently priced Long Island City 1890's saloon Dutch Kills officially opens this Friday.

 Settle in the low-ceilinged front room or pull up a stool at the bar in the middle room if you're looking to focus on the rye old-fashioneds.
 But if you're in the mood for a little live ragtime, head into the sawdust-covered back room where the band will be wailing away on a piano that Richie stole from his mom.

 Looks like those piano lessons finally paid off.